 Water-Energy-Land Use Nexus and Climate Change Expert

 Eveline is a Post-doctoral Researcher at the Energy Planning Program (PPE/COPPE/UFRJ).
-She holds a bachelor's degree in Environmental and Natural Resources Engineering by the Callao National University in Peru and MSc and DSc degrees in Environmental and Energy Planning by PPE/COPPE/UFRJ.
+She holds a bachelor's degree in Environmental and Natural Resources Engineering by the Callao National University in Peru.
+She also holds a MSc. and DSc. degrees in Environmental and Energy Planning by COPPE/UFRJ.
 She has several years of experience working in water-energy-land use nexus and climate change by Integrated Assessment Models.
-She works as project coordinator on the climate change mitigation and adaptation analysis for the energy security sector and the implementation of SDGs.
-She is currently a Chapter Scientist in Cross-sectoral Perspectives Chapter of the IPCC WG III AR6 Report.
+Furthermore, she works as project coordinator on the climate change mitigation and adaptation analysis for the energy security sector and the implementation of SDGs.
+She is currently a Chapter Scientist in Cross-sectoral Perspectives Chapter of the Group III - AR6 IPCC Report and Expert Reviewer for Group II and III of the same report.
 She was a research assistant at the International Institute for Applied Systems Analysis (IIASA) and the Institute of Environmental Science and Technology (ICTA-UAB).
-Eveline also worked as an external consultant for many institutions, such as UNDP, IPEA, ANA and MCTI.
+Eveline also worked as an external consultant for many institutions as UNDP, IPEA, ANA and MCTI.

 Climate Change Mitigation and Air Quality Expert